Missing Values Handling for Machine Learning Portfolios: Comparing Six Imputations using Six Return Forecasting Methods

 \subsection{Out-of-Sample Forecasting and Hyperparameter Tuning}

 We impute missing values using one of the six methods and then construct ``out-of-sample'' portfolios using one of the six forecasting methods.

 Portfolio construction uses the following procedure.
-For each June $t$ between 1995-2019, we \begin{enumerate} \item Separate the data between January 1985 and $t$ into a training sample and a validation sample.
+For each June $t$ between 1995-2021, we \begin{enumerate} \item Separate the data between January 1985 and $t$ into a training sample and a validation sample.
 The validation sample is either the latter half of the data or the past 12 years, whichever sample is shorter.
-The remainder of the data is the training sample. \item For all hyperparameter sets in a pre-selected set of sets, fit returns to lagged imputed data using the training sample and measure the RMSE in the validation sample. \item Using the hyperparameter set with the smallest RMSE, fit returns to lagged imputed data from January 1985 to $t$. \item For each month $t,t+1,...,t+11$, sort stocks on the predicted return and form long-short decile portfolios. \end{enumerate} This procedure follows \citet{gu2020empirical} as closely as possible.
-We differ only in requiring that at least half of the January 1985 to $t$ subsamples are used for training.
+The remainder of the data is the training sample. \item For each size group (micro, small, big), tune hyperparameters and fit the the return model. \begin{enumerate} \item For all hyperparameter sets in a pre-selected set-of-sets, fit returns to lagged imputed data using the training sample and measure the RMSE in the validation sample. \item Using the hyperparameter set with the smallest RMSE, fit returns to lagged imputed data from January 1985 to $t$. \end{enumerate} \item For each month $t,t+1,...,t+11$, sort stocks on the predicted return and form long-short decile portfolios. \end{enumerate} This procedure follows \citet{gu2020empirical} closely, though we add the size group separation, which we find generally improves performance (see Section \ref{sec:result-noise}).
+We also differ in requiring that at least half of the January 1985 to $t$ subsamples are used for training.
 Gu et al. do not need this requirement because their data goes back to 1957.

 With the exception of OLS, the forecasting methods require hyperparameter tuning.
 We tune hyperparameters following \citet{gu2020empirical} as closely as possible (see their Appendix Table A.5).
 For PCR and sPCR, we select the number of PCs from $\left\{ 10,30,50,70,90\right\} $.
 For GBRT, the depth is 1 or 2, the learning rate is 0.01 or 0.10, and the number of trees is in $\{1,250,500,750,1000\}$.
 For NN1 and NN3, the L1 penalty is either $10^{-5}$ or $10^{-3}$, the learning rate is 0.001 or 0.010, and other hyperparameters are fixed: batch size is 10,000, epochs is 100, early stopping patience is 5, the ensemble number is 10, and we use the Adam optimizer with default parameters in the Keras interface to TensorFlow.\footnote{We differ from \citet{gu2020empirical} by using the standard L2 objective in GBRT rather than a Huber loss.
 Our implementation of GBRT uses lightGBM, which currently has poor documentation of the objective function, and we find that objective = 'huber' works poorly on simulated and empirical data. \citet{li2023realtime} does not mention using Huber loss.}